mgupta21/AkkaConcurrency/README.md

 if you have an ActorPath, then you can get the ActorRef using the ActorSystem, and if you have an ActorContext, you can get the children and parent ActorRefs directly

 # SUPERVISOR
+- If our code throws an exception, then that immediately kicks in the supervisory behaviour.
+Depending on what we decide to do, our actor could be restarted, resumed, or stopped.
 A supervisor is the aspect of an actor that takes care of its children.
 A piece of code governs this aspect and specifies the decisions it needs to make when children get injured.
 ## Decider directives
 The output of your Decider is a directive that tells the supervisor logic what it should do with your child or children Stop, Resume, Escalate, Restart

+- Using preRestart and postRestart, you can gain access to the exception that caused the failure and to the message that was being processed during that failure.
+- If the actor being restarted is high up in the actor hierarchy, and its children restart, then the restarts will propagate all the way down the tree.
+- Default behaviour of restarting children is really a proper default.
+It's just a default behaviour that becomes less desirable the higher up the hierarchy you travel.